 - Vitamin B: Excellent source of the entire B-vitamin group (folates, niacin, pantothenic acid, pyridoxine, riboflavin, and thiamin).

-- Vitamin E: Per 100g pumpkin seeds have 35.10mcg of tochopherol; they are a fair source of Vitamin E, but may offer more benefits than we know of because of the various types of vitamin E in present in pumpkin seeds.
+- Vitamin E: Per 100g pumpkin seeds have 35.10mcg of tocopherol; they are a fair source of Vitamin E but may offer more benefits than we know of because of the various types of vitamin E in present in pumpkin seeds.

-- Iron: Needed for production of red blood cells.
-One serving of pumpkin seeds provide about 15% of the RDA.
+- Iron: Needed for the production of red blood cells.
+One serving of pumpkin seeds provides about 15% of the RDA.

 - Magnesium: 1/4 cup serving of pumpkin seeds supplies us with almost half our daily requirement for magnesium, which is needed for DNA and RNA synthesizing and also for creating ATP (adenosine triphosphate).
 ATP is needed for the beating of our heart, bone formation (including teeth), proper bowel function, and blood vessel relaxation.

-- Phosphorous: Pumpkin seeds are also a very good source of phosphorous; we get 57% from one 1/4 cup serving.
+- Phosphorous: Pumpkin seeds are also a very good source of phosphorus; we get 57% from one 1/4 cup serving.

 - Magnesium: 1/4 cup of seeds provides 48% of the RDA for magnesium.